Skip to main content

 • Source Folder

-1. Excluding Files and Folders from a Build
+Excluding Files or Folders

 Exclude Files

-The example above uses a DKM named myDKM.
+Example: DKM named myDKM.

-Exporting and Importing Projects in Workbench
+Exporting and Importing Projects

 #